meedstrom/inline-anki/README.md

 ## Way 4: Multiline flashcards in a `#+begin_flashcard` block

+So far, the other ways demonstrated all operate on a single line.
+To collect multiple lines into a one Anki note, use this Org structure template.

 The block below expresses a **single** Anki cloze note (totalling three cloze deletions).

-If you're reading this in a web browser, note that this is what it'll look like in an Org-mode buffer.
+If you're reading this in a web browser, note that this is how it looks in an Org-mode buffer.
 I had to show the snippet in this raw form because upon export to the web, the block boundaries disappear and you'd never realize there was anything odd about these paragraphs.

     #+begin_flashcard 165193247510
     The _Litany of Tarski_ goes: